 The Case for WordPress

-WordPress powers over 40% of the web, and there's a reason for that.
-It's a mature, flexible content management system with a massive ecosystem of themes, plugins, and developers.
+WordPress powers over 40% of the web, and there's a reason.
+It's a mature, flexible CMS with a massive ecosystem of themes, plugins, and developers.

 When WordPress Makes Sense

 - You need to launch quickly.
-WordPress sites can go from concept to live in a matter of weeks, not months.
+WordPress sites can go from concept to live in weeks, not months.

 - You want to manage content yourself.
-The admin dashboard makes it easy for non-technical team members to update pages, publish blog posts, and manage media.
+The dashboard makes it easy for non-technical team members to update pages and publish posts.

 - Your budget is under $10,000.
-A professionally built WordPress site delivers serious value without the price tag of a custom build.
+A professionally built WordPress site delivers serious value.

 - You need common functionality.
-Contact forms, image galleries, SEO tools, e-commerce (via WooCommerce), and booking systems are all available as plugins.
+Contact forms, galleries, SEO tools, e-commerce (WooCommerce), and booking are all plugins.

 - You want a large talent pool.
-Finding a WordPress developer is easier and typically more affordable than finding a custom developer.
+WordPress developers are easier and usually more affordable to find.

 The Downsides of WordPress

 - Performance overhead.
-WordPress loads a full CMS framework on every page request.
-Without careful optimization, sites can feel sluggish — especially with multiple plugins.
+WordPress loads a full CMS on every request.
+Without careful optimization, sites can feel sluggish, especially with many plugins.

 - Security surface area.
-WordPress is the most targeted CMS for hackers precisely because it's so popular.
-Plugins and themes need constant updates to stay secure.
+It's the most targeted CMS because it's so popular.
+Plugins and themes need constant updates.

 - Plugin dependency.
-Relying on third-party plugins means relying on third-party developers to keep them updated and compatible.
+Relying on third-party plugins means relying on third-party developers.
 Plugins can conflict, break during updates, or get abandoned.

 - Customization limits.
-While WordPress is flexible, pushing it beyond its intended use cases often results in hacky workarounds that create technical debt.
+Pushing WordPress beyond its intended use often creates hacky workarounds and technical debt.

 The Case for Custom Development

-A custom-coded website is built from the ground up for your specific requirements.
-There's no CMS framework dictating your architecture — every decision is intentional.
+A custom-coded site is built from the ground up for your requirements.
+No CMS framework dictating your architecture; every decision is intentional.

 When Custom Makes Sense

 - Performance is critical.
 Custom sites load only what they need.
 No bloated frameworks, no unused CSS, no plugin overhead.
-This translates to faster load times and better Core Web Vitals scores.
+Faster load times and better Core Web Vitals.

 - You have unique functionality requirements.
-Custom web applications, complex integrations with third-party APIs, user dashboards, and advanced e-commerce workflows all benefit from purpose-built code.
+Custom web apps, complex API integrations, user dashboards, and advanced e-commerce all benefit from purpose-built code.

 - You're building for scale.
-If you expect significant traffic growth or need to handle complex data operations, custom architecture gives you full control over performance optimization.
+Significant traffic growth or complex data operations benefit from custom architecture.

 - Brand differentiation matters.
-A custom site can deliver experiences that template-based sites simply can't replicate.
+A custom site can deliver experiences templates can't replicate.

 The Downsides of Custom Development

 - Higher upfront cost.
-Custom builds typically start at $10,000 and can go well beyond $50,000 depending on complexity.
-You're paying for engineering time, not just configuration.
+Custom builds typically start at $10,000 and can go well beyond $50,000.
+You're paying for engineering time, not configuration.

 - Content management requires planning.
-Unlike WordPress, content editing doesn't come out of the box.
-You'll need a headless CMS integration or a custom admin panel, which adds to the scope.
+Editing doesn't come out of the box; you'll need a headless CMS or a custom admin panel.

 - Smaller developer pool.
-Finding developers who can maintain a custom codebase is harder (and more expensive) than finding WordPress developers.
+Maintaining a custom codebase is harder and more expensive to staff.

 Side-by-Side Comparison